 (3) Nothing in this Act affects the power of a community or its council to make other by-laws, rules or regulations under and in accordance with the constitution of the community.

-[Section 7 amended by No. 78 of 1995 s.
+[Section 7 amended: No. 78 of 1995 s.
 147.]

-8. Procedure for making by-laws
+8. By-laws, procedure for making

 (1) The provisions of the Interpretation Act 1918 2 apply in respect of by-laws made, and the making of by-laws, under this Act.